top of page

 Travel Diary 2021: JAMOGRAND vacation part two

-Updated: Nov 18, 2022
+Updated: Nov 20

 In 2021, the #Jamo Grand travel team chose to travel to Khentii province.
 Managers gave us two options, travels to the Gobi in the south or Khentii in the east this time.
 Since our company trip was to the Gobi last year, most people chose to go to Khentii province.

 Our summer vacation was a welcome break and a chance to recharge.
-We spent two days in Baldan Bereewen monastery, and also had some time to embark upon a little adventure to "Khar Zurkhnii Khukh Nuur" translated as “Blue Lake of Black Heart” and another branch, site of our company located in the east.
+We spent two days in Baldan Bereewen monastery, and also had some time to embark upon a little adventure to "Khar Zurkhnii Khukh Nuur" translated as “Blue Lake of Black Heart” and another branch, the site of our company located in the east.

 Exploring Baldan Bereewen